fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 There are only two steps to install the AutoAdmin extension:

 1. Put the distributive files into _[protected/extensions]_ folder of your Yii application.
-2. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class (which inherites _CWebModule_) - it will be included from the extension.
+2. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class AutoAdminModule.php (which inherites _CWebModule_) - it will be included from the extension.

 ###Yii config setup

 Set necessary parameters:
 ~~~
 [php]
+<?php
+//In this example we read the main config.
+//Note if you use fully separate config just set approriate sections in the returning array.
+$main = require(dirname(__FILE__).'/main.php');

 $main['modules'] = array(
 	'autoadmin'=>array(
-		'class'=>'application.modules.autoadmin.AutoAdmin',
+		'class'=>'ext.autoAdmin.AutoAdmin',
 		'basePath' => dirname(__FILE__).'/../modules/autoadmin',
 		'wwwDirName' => 'www',	//your DocumentRoot
 	),